 The risks posed by oxalates in Chaga mushrooms are considered minor to healthy individuals kidneys when consumed regularly.

-It’s extremely important to consume high-quality and correctly processed Chaga to make sure all the incredible health benefits of the fungus are made bioavailable for you.
+It’s imperative to consume high-quality and correctly processed Chaga to ensure all the fungus’s incredible health benefits are made bioavailable for you.

 What else does Chaga contain?

-Chaga contains a large number of polysaccharides in the form of β glucans, which have a strong antioxidant activity inside the body.
+Chaga contains many polysaccharides in the form of β glucans, which have a strong antioxidant activity inside the body.
 These compounds help fight off free radicals, maintaining a normal cell cycle.
 They also act as prebiotics to stimulate the growth of healthy gut microbiota.

 On the Oxygen Radical Absorbance Capacity (ORAC) scale, Chaga is an ultra-potent source of antioxidants and is naturally rich in betulinic acid.
 The fungus benefits your health by supporting normal vital functions on a cellular level.